-Data submitted with the application show that the discharge does not have reasonable potential to cause or contribute to an excursion above the District's water quality criteria of 32.2°C and 2.8°C above ambient.
-However, since the data show that the temperature fluctuates and to provide context for other parameters, monitoring and reporting will be required for temperature in this permit.
+Data submitted with the application show that the discharge does not have RP to cause or contribute to an excursion above the District's water quality criteria of 32.2°C and 2.8°C above ambient.
+However, since the data show that the temperature fluctuates and to provide context for other parameters, monitoring and reporting are required for temperature in this permit.